Pinterest Pixel

 Highlight All Excel Formula Cells

-Give the Quick Analysis button a click, or for those who love saving time, press Ctrl + Q to unveil a treasure trove of options including formatting, charts, totals, tables, and sparklines.
-Want to highlight your top performers or draw attention to the outliers?
+It can be used to highlight your top performers or draw attention to the outliers.
 Conditional Formatting choices unveil themselves, letting you do just that with options like Color Scales, Icon Sets, and Data Bars.

 And it doesn’t stop at visual treats—Quick Analysis is also your shortcut to deriving insights swiftly.
 Want to insert a sum or average?
 The Totals tab lays out functions in a neat row for you to select and apply without a second thought.
 If you’re in the mood to transform your data into a visually compelling story, charts and sparklines emerge at your service with just a click or two.